grahampugh/munki-catalog-admin/README.md

 A button is made available for users to update their view (this issues a 'git pull' command).

+The `GIT_IGNORE_PKGS` key in `settings.py` allows you to ignore the `pkgs` directory, in the case that you have set git to ignore this folder.
+This is a common scenario due to the large file sizes stored in the pkgs folder.

+If `GIT_IGNORE_PKGS` is enabled, Munki-Do will simply delete the files in the `pkgs` folder, rather than using `git rm` and committing the changes to a git repository.

+If both `GIT_IGNORE_PKGS` and `GIT_BRANCHING` are enabled, then since changes are made to a new git branch and are not "live" on the production branch, it is important that the contents of the `pkgs` folder are not deleted at the time of commit.
+The act of deleting contents from the `pkgs` folder then becomes manual, to be done by the administrator performing git merges.
+To facilitate this, use the _"Manage Orphaned Packages"_ link, which lists all files in the `pkgs` folder which are not referenced in a `pkginfo` file (and which are therefore irrelevant to the munki repository).
+These packages can then be selected and deleted using the UI.
+At present this link is only available to users that are marked as "Staff" in the admin panel.

 To Do
 ----